smxi/inxi/README.txt

 the information I need to resolve the issue file by painful file from the issue poster.

-2. direct ssh access to at least a comparable live BSD version, that is, if the issue is on a laptop, access has to be granted to the laptop, or a similar one.
+2. direct ssh access to at least a comparable live BSD version/system, that is, if the issue is on a laptop, access has to be granted to the laptop, or a similar one.

 2 is far preferred because in terms of my finite time on this planet of ours, the fact is, if I don't have direct (or SSH) access, I can't get much done,